RAISE-NTU/OHMS-NetSim/README.md

 OHMS-NetSim is a high-fidelity simulation framework for developing and testing algorithms for Outdoor Heterogeneous Multi-Robot Systems.
 Built on ROS 2 Humble and Gazebo, it provides a realistic platform for researchers to validate navigation, communication, and coordination strategies in challenging outdoor environments.

-A key feature of OHMS-NetSim is its custom Gazebo plugin that simulates realistic, range-dependent communication degradation based on established scientific models, enabling the study of communication-aware robotics.
+The key feature of OHMS-NetSim is its custom Gazebo plugin that simulates realistic, obstacle-dependent communication degradation based on established scientific models, enabling the study of communication-aware robotics.

 ![OHMS-NetSim Forest Environment](./docs/images/ohms_sim_screenshot.png)
-*(Note: You will need to add a screenshot of your simulator to `docs/images/ohms_sim_screenshot.png`)*

 ---